Is a Scooter Rental Business Profitable? 2026 Analysis AllSharing business

 Cost Structure: Where Money Actually Goes

-According to documented operator data, depreciation expense ranges from $0.94 to $1.17 per ride, and charging costs approximately $0.79 per ride.
+According to documented operator data, depreciation expense ranges from $0.94 to $1.17 per ride, and charging costs roughly $0.79 per ride.
 These per-ride costs scale directly with utilization.
+Push utilization up, and your fixed-cost denominator gets bigger.
+That’s how profitable operators print margin.

-Vehicle lifespan reality: Early industry data showed average scooter lifespans of just 28 days to 3 months due to excessive use, theft, and vandalism.
-However, newer generations of scooters with more robust frames and swappable batteries now last 2-3 years or more with proper maintenance.
+Vehicle lifespan reality: Early industry data showed average scooter lifespans of just 28 days to 3 months due to heavy use, theft, and vandalism.
+Newer generations of scooters with reinforced frames and swappable batteries now last 2-3 years or more with proper maintenance.
+The lifespan number is the single biggest swing factor on your ROI math.

 Operational costs breakdown (monthly, per scooter):